canopy-js/canopy-js/README.md

 ```

+The first paragraph node represents the topic of the file, and all subsequent paragraph nodes are subtopics of that topic.

-Paragraphs or note can span multiple lines and be considered one unit, so long as you do not use a double newline, indicating a new paragraph.
+Paragraphs or notes can span multiple lines with single newline characters and still be considered one unit, so long as you do not use a double newline, indicating a new paragraph or note.

-Subtopic paragraphs should have unique names within their enclosing topic file.
+Subtopic paragraphs should have unique names within their enclosing topic file, and topics should have a unique name within the project at large.

 ### Creating Links

 Links or "references" are how it is possible to go from the original topic paragraph to other paragraphs on the page.

+If paragraph A has a reference to paragraph B, that means the user can select that reference in order to add paragraph B to the page below A.

-There are three types of link, local, global, and import references.
+There are three types of references: local, global, and import.

-Links are made using the \[\[Link\]\] syntax, and one can change the link text like so: `[[Real Topic|Link Text]].`
+Links are made using the `[[Link]]` syntax, and one can change the link text like so: `[[Real Topic|Link Text]].`

 #### Local References

-A local reference connects a topic to a subtopic, or a subtopic to a subtopic.
-When a local link is selected, the child paragraph is displayed below the parent, and there is no option to display it on its own as the root of a page.
-One makes an local reference by referencing a named paragraph in the same file as the reference:
+A local reference connects a topic to a subtopic, or a subtopic to a further subtopic.
+When a local link is selected, the child paragraph is displayed below the parent, and there is no option to display it on its own as the root of a page, because it requires the context of the given topic.
+One makes a local reference by referencing a named paragraph in the same file as the reference:

 ```
 Topic1: This is the topic, and this is a link to [[Subtopic1]].